If your actions inspire others to dream more, learn more, do more, and become more, you are a leader. ~John Quincy Adams

 Great leaders can empower their team members to achieve maximum productivity and organizational success.

-Empowerment is giving the team members equal opportunities in decision making and using their power of judgment and expertise to come up with solutions.
+Empowerment gives the team members equal decision-making opportunities and uses their power of judgment and expertise to develop solutions.
 This builds the sense of individual worth and also employees' commitment towards their organization.
 Every individual brings their skills and talents to the table that often finds a route to flow.
 Usually, you would have skillful team members, but lack of guidance and motivation fails to bring them the best.

 It is, therefore, on leaders how they foster these skills by empowering them.
 Good leaders know how to unleash positive traits in others.
 They understand that the only way to do that is by empowering them.
 Therefore, leaders take it as a daily practice to continuously empower people and strengthen the team.

 As we look ahead into the next century, leaders will be those who empower others. ~Bill Gates